 The Northwest Indiana Coincident Index (or Northwest Indiana Economic Index) was developed in 2012 to meet the need for a way to readily to track economic activity and growth in the Northwest Indiana region.
 The NWI Index is one of the first coincident indices to be created for a regional area.

+The Index is typically released monthly on a schedule closely following the BLS Release Schedule for Metropolitan Area Employment.
 For questions, comments or more information about the Northwest Indiana Coincident Index please contact Dr. Pollak at email@example.com or (219) 980-6913.
-The next release (September) is scheduled for early November.

 - Previous releases available on IUScholarWorks